Okpainmo/fast-django-backend-template/README.md

 python manage.py runserver
 ```

-**Visit the server address: `http://127.0.0.1:8000/`.
-If everything is well set up, you should see a welcome screen like the one below**:
+9b.
+Visit the server address: `http://127.0.0.1:8000/`.
+If everything is well set up, you should see a welcome screen like the one below:

 ![Server home-screen screenshot](./public/server-homescreen.png)